dl4se/DL4SE_2020/README.md

 * ##### How to generate the predictions

-    First you need to convert the TF model into a pytorch model by using the script you can find here:
-    Subsequently, you can run <a href='https://github.com/dl4se/DL4SE_2020/blob/master/Code/run-on-test-set/generate_results.ipynb'> Generate Results </a>
+    First you need to convert the TF model into a pytorch model by using <a href='https://github.com/dl4se/DL4SE_2020/blob/master/Code/run-on-test-set/tf_2_pytorch_T5.py'> TF_to_Pytorch </a>, then run <a href='https://github.com/dl4se/DL4SE_2020/blob/master/Code/run-on-test-set/generate_results.ipynb'> Generate Results </a>